 Because every county handles its own warrant rules, that doesn’t mean that it’s impossible to find search warrant information.
 It’s just one of the more rare things to find because of the nature of search warrants.
 A lot of counties have a hard enough time keeping up with regular warrant databases.

-Search warrants move a lot more quickly than arrest warrants, which means that staying on top of a database for them is going to be tricky by definition.
+Search warrants move a lot more quickly than arrest warrants, which means that staying on top of a database for them is going to be tricky definition.
 There can be hundreds of these warrants open and closed within a single day, so it would be hard for anyone to keep up with.

 That being said, if you want to find them, you’re going to need a pretty effective way to hunt them down.
 Some methods won’t work very well because of how quickly these things move.
-You could search through three of the wrong counties and by the time you get to the right one, the warrant could have been executed.
+You could search through three of the wrong counties and the time you get to the right one, the warrant could have been executed.

 How to Search for Texas Warrants